forrtproject/forrtproject.github.io/content/home/4-get-involved.md

 #  icon = "users"
 #  icon_pack = "fas"
   img = "teamwork.png"
-  name = "Join Our Team"
-  description = "Everything we develop and produce is in the open.
+  imgalttext = "Image of a megaphone" name = "Join Our Team" description = "Everything we develop and produce is in the open.
 You can join our team [on GitHub](https://github.com/forrtproject/).
 If you want to become an active contributors [email us](mailto:FORRTproject@gmail.com)."

 [[feature]]
   # icon = "handshake"
   # icon_pack = "fas"
+  # iconalttext = "Handshake"
   img = "partner.png"
-  name = "Become a Partner"
-  description = "We have three different partner levels (Core, Strategic and Institutional) that help us to develop the principles enshrined in FORRT.
+  imgalttext = "6 arms holding each others' wrist.
+Illustration." name = "Become a Partner" description = "We have three different partner levels (Core, Strategic and Institutional) that help us to develop the principles enshrined in FORRT.
 If you want to become a partner [email us](mailto:FORRTproject@gmail.com)."